gordonje/missourian_analytics/README.md

 5. We then have to [check](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L53) to see if the full URL actually includes the network location 'columbiamissourian.com'.
 And if so, we [save](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L57-L61) that short-to-full URL mapping.
 6. But it turns out that a lot of these bit.ly URLs just point to other shortened trib.al URLs.
 Which is...really odd.
 Anyway, when that happens, we [make another request](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L68), this time with re-directs enabled.
 Then we [save](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L72-L76) whichever URL we're re-directed to.

+In order to avoid making any web servers angry, we added [a couple](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L45) [of delays](https://github.com/gordonje/missourian_analytics/blob/master/get_full_urls.py#L66) before each request.
+And when we're making like 20k requests, that means the script **has to run for 10 to 20 hours**.

 Data caveats
 ------------